 where $t_r=t_m+bt_\pi$ and $t_l=t_m-bt_\pi$.
 The free parameters $b$ and $c$ serve to control the width of the envelope function $\beta(t)$, while $d$ is proportional to its amplitude.
-Suitable values for $b, c$ and $d$ for the first harmonics are shown in Appendix~A. From now on, we assume $t_\pi=\tau_k/2$, i.e., the pulse extends over a whole period $\tau_k/2$, leading to solutions with the lowest intensities.
-As a result of our pulse design, the value for the Fourier coefficient is given by $f^{\rm m}_k=-{4 d}/{\pi k}$ where $|d|$ can take values from $0$ to $|d_{\rm max}|$.
-See SM~\cite{SupMat} for the derivation.
-Since $f_k^{\rm m}$ depends on $d$, this serves to control the strength of the interaction, thus the duration of the gate $t_{\rm g}$.
+Suitable values for $b, c$ and $d$ for the first harmonics are shown in table~\ref{table:2} (Methods).

+From now on, we assume $t_\pi=\tau_k/2$, i.e., the pulse extends over a whole period $\tau_k/2$, leading to solutions with the lowest intensities.
+As a result of our pulse design with suitable $b$ and $c$, the value for the Fourier coefficient $f_k$ is given by $f^{\rm m}_k=-{4 d}/{\pi k}$ where $|d|$ can take values from $0$ to $|d_{\rm max}|>1$.
+See supplementary note 3 for the derivation.
+Since now $f_k$ depends on $d$, this serves to control the strength of the interaction, thus the duration of the gate $t_{\rm g}$.
 Also, $d$ relates to the amplitude of the pulse, thus to the maximum value of the Rabi frequency $\Omega_{\rm pp}$.
 Typically, we look for large values of $d$, bounded by $d_{\rm max}$ or by the experimentally available $\Omega_{\rm pp}$.